 Parenting is its own reward, and you can’t put a price-tag on love.
 We all know it.
-And yet, when Father’s Day rolls around each year, that’s sort of the task before us — scouring the internet for a Father’s Day gift that will reflect how much we value everything dads do.
+And yet, when Father’s Day rolls around each year, that’s sort of the task before us — scouring the Internet for the best Father’s Day gift that will reflect how much we value everything dads do.
 And it can’t just be a generic expression of gratitude — it’s about finding a gift for dad that he’ll actually appreciate and put to use.

-Especially this year, when so many of our activities are limited to home, backyard, and neighborhood, finding a creative gift for dad is a challenge.
-Maybe it’s a tech gadget, a bottle of fine whiskey, backyard barbecue tools, or home exercise equipment.
-The best Father’s Day gifts tap into his passions and interests, or maybe turn him on to something new.
+This year, when so many of our activities are limited to home, backyard, and neighborhood, finding a creative gift for dad is a challenge — and an opportunity.
+Father’s Day gifts tap into his passions and interests, or maybe turn him on to something new, which is what all of the sub-$50 gifts below reflect.
+Chances are pretty good that you’ll be able to find something on this list that the husband or dad in your life will love.
+Happy shopping.

 The Best Gifts for Dad Under $50

-Good luck pronouncing 'Hublot' or 'Patek Phillipe,' let alone affording one of their ridiculously expensive watches.
-Instead, we recommend this timeless timepiece from Timex.
-The Weekender is exactly that: a watch that fits any weekend occasion, from yanking on stubborn weeds all day Saturday to somehow pulling off a last-minute date night on Sunday.
+The Weekender is exactly that: a watch that fits any weekend occasion, from yanking on stubborn weeds all day Saturday to wandering around town on Suday.
 Both the face and strap are available in a myriad of styles and colors.

 Stainless-steel tumblers are at the heart of high-end hydration, and the Elevation 20 is a magnificent specimen from a company that’s known for durability.
 But the whole 'keeping drinks hot or cold for hours' angle is only half of the story, because you can accessorize the hell out of this thing with lids.
 In addition to a standard one for controlled sipping, there’s shaker lid for mixed drinks ($20), a French press lid for coffee ($30), a flavor infuser lid for tea ($30) and thermal lid for extra insulation ($35).